tokenized/channels/README.md

 Peer channels (previously SPV channels) can be very scalable and can be directly paid for via this protocol using micro-transactions.
 At their base they are simply a method for delivering messages of any kind and allowing the owner of the channel to receive them without having to always be online.
 They are like email stripped down to the very base component.
 Peer channels are simply a message delivery system for these protocols.
 They are not meant to retain messages after being read.
 The application should handle that with a data storage service or something else.
 Not all messages must be saved, but signed data relating to  establishing identity, invoices, and other data relevant to the supported protocols should be retained indefinitely.

-The current implementation allows listening to a channel on a websocket, but I think an important feature can be listening to an entire account on one websocket so if anyone posts to any of your channels you can see it instantly.
+An important feature is listening to an entire account on one websocket so if anyone posts to any of your channels you can see it instantly.

 ## Encoding